 Cake toppers for fellow artist and designer Cait Peterson

-Featuring a fun dinosaur character and over 900 words, the app is designed to expand vocabulary one bite at a time!
-Children gain points by selecting the correct synonym out of a choice of four words in a classic word-matching game format.
-There are three levels of difficulty available and a glossary for additional support.
+Rated highly by the The iMums and Best Apps for Kids, the app is an educational game, featuring a humorous dinosaur character and over 900 words, designed to expand kids' vocabulary one bite at a time!
+Children gain points by selecting the correct synonym out of a choice of four words in a classic word-matching game format with three levels of difficulty available.
+New features include collectable reward stickers, snappier rounds and an extended glossary.

-Our next game 'Extinct', which is due for completion in 2016, is a game about Eclipsazoology (the study of extinct animals).
+Our next game- Extinct, which is due for completion in 2018, is a game about Eclipsazoology (the study of extinct animals).
 In the game, the player acts as a Palaeontologist.
 They must piece together the bones of the extinct animal correctly before they are able to gain interesting facts about the animal and see what it used to look like.
 Players will be guided through the game by an encouraging and knowledgeable Professor.

 For further information about our apps, please visit our company website at ElkandKey.com